Hidenoyama Raigorō: Retirement from sumo

 He retired in March 1850, as he was 54 years old at the time, and is said to have performed in the yokozuna ring-entering ceremony until 1861.
 He recorded 30 consecutive wins and won the equivalent of six championships before the modern yūshō system was established.
 In the top makuuchi division, he won 112 bouts and lost 21 bouts, recording a winning percentage of 84.2.
-After his retirement, he was an elder known as Hidenoyama and trained later yokozuna Jinmaku.
+After his retirement, he was an elder known as Hidenoyama and later trained yokozuna Jinmaku and ōzeki Ayasegawa.
 Hidenoyama died in June, 1862 and sekiwake Kasagiyama (笠置山) succeeded the name Hidenoyama.

 The "Kaei turmoil"

 Hidenoyama served as a judge (naka-aratame, modern shimpan) but this gave him many opportunities to give favourable decisions to his own pupils.
 At that time, there were many lower division wrestlers and they were sometimes forced to be absent from sumo bouts.
 They attempted to have their number of sumo bouts increased.
 He had the right of deciding their attendances and rejected this, excluding his own pupils.
 The other lower ranking wrestlers were angry, accusing him of bias, and went on strike because of his practices in 1851.
 It was the first walkout in sumo history and the event is now known as the 'Kaei turmoil' (嘉永の紛擾).
 Hidenoyama eventually apologized to the wrestlers.